himeldas23/Survey_Lung_Cancer/README.md

 from sklearn.model_selection import train_test_split
 X_train,X_test,Y_train,Y_test=train_test_split(X,Y,test_size=0.2,random_state=0)
 ```
-Display a pie chart showing the percentage of data used for training and testing, helping you visualize the split.
+Display a pie chart showing the percentage of data used for training and testing, helping you visualize the split:

 ```bash
 import matplotlib.pyplot as plt